Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Cut emotional chords and reroute relationships through the higher self

 - This is a powerful visualisation exercise.
-Cut psychic ties with anyone who drains your time and energy.
-Reestablish a new relationship through the plane of the higher self.
-Offering your relationships to the higher self can help resolve codependency and feeling drained.
+During the challenge period, cut psychic ties with anyone who continually drains your time and energy.
+Reestablish a new relationship through the plane of the higher self by sending them positive thoughts.

 PART 5 – Spiritual cleanse